pennbauman/ibcmer/README.md

 Checks for proper line numbering (3 digit in hexadecimal immediately after the op-code).
 Implies `--strict`.

 `-b <number> [numbers...]`
-Sets a break-point at the listed number.
+Sets a break-point at the listed line number.
 Multiple numbers can be specified for multiple break-points.
+All numbers should be given in hexadecimal.

 `--step`
 Steps through each line individually.
 Effectively places a break-point at line 0.